tsuru/tsuru/docs/config.rst

 queue, and settings related to the queue (like the address where beanstalkd is listening).

+Besides beanstalkd, Tsuru also supports Redis as a working queue.
+In order to use Redis, Tsuru administrators must set ``queue`` to ``redis``.

 Creating a new queue provider is as easy as implementing `an interface
 <http://godoc.org/github.com/globocom/tsuru/queue#Q>`_.